-Entry Name Possible Operands Comments Pag PW_INTERVAL_FOR_PRIV= 0 0 This identifies how old a privileged user's logon password may become before entering a WARNING period and before entering the EXPIRED period.
-The first value must be less than the second value.
-The second value must be less than or equal to 373 (one year plus one week grace).
-Use of 0 0 disables checking.
-Blanks cause privileged users' passwords to be treated the same as general users.
-38 PW_INTERVAL_FOR_SET= Unless otherwise specified, a password that is set using the ADD, CHNGID or SETPW commands will be valid for the full duration specified on the respective PW_INTERVAL_FOR_GEN or PW_INTERVAL_FOR_PRIV statements.
+Entry Name Possible Operands Comments Page PW_INTERVAL_FOR_SET= Unless otherwise specified, a password that is set using the ADD, CHNGID or SETPW commands will be valid for the full duration specified on the respective PW_INTERVAL_FOR_GEN or PW_INTERVAL_FOR_PRIV statements.
 The PW_INTERVAL_FOR_SET values specify a shorter expiration period when the password has been changed by one of these commands.
 The first value applies to general users.
 The second applies to privileged users.
 The values must be less than the respective expiration periods.
 The recommended minimum value is 1.
 The maximum suggested value is equal to the difference between the expiration period and the warning period.
-38 Notes: 1.
-All users are general users unless the system CHECK_USER_PRIVILEGE_EXIT is in use and identifies the users in question as privileged .
-2. Logon passwords of AUTOONLY, LBYONLY, NOLOG, and NOPASS never expire.

-Entry Name Possible Operands Comments Page PW_LOCK_MODE= MANUAL or AUTOMATIC This determines whether DIRMAINT automatically generates and sends password expiration notices and changes expired passwords to NOLOG (if AUTOMATIC), or if this must be done by the administrator (if MANUAL).
-38 Notes: 1.
+35 Notes: All users are general users unless the system CHECK_USER_PRIVILEGE_EXIT is in use and identifies the users in question as privileged.
+Logon passwords of AUTOONLY, LBYONLY, NOLOG, and NOPASS never expire.
+PW_LOCK_MODE= MANUAL or AUTOMATIC This determines whether DIRMAINT automatically generates and sends password expiration notices and changes expired passwords to NOLOG (if AUTOMATIC), or if this must be done by the administrator (if MANUAL).
+35 Notes: 1.
 PW_WARN_MODE is also AUTOMATIC.
-2. The PW_INTERVAL_FOR_GEN and PW_INTERVAL_FOR_PRIV entries specify reasonable periods for your installation.
+The PW_INTERVAL_FOR_GEN and PW_INTERVAL_FOR_PRIV entries specify reasonable periods for your installation.
 Disconnected service machines have a surrogate identified in the PWMON CONTROL file to receive their password notices.
 Critical system user IDs, OPERATOR, DIRMAINT, MAINT, are listed in the PWMON CONTROL file as being exempt from lockout.
-PW_MIN_LENGTH= 3 This value is used by the IBM-supplied exits for PASSWORD_SYNTAX_CHECKING and PASSWORD_SYNTAX_CHECKING If your installation has modified these exits, or is not using them, then you may delete this value.
-For more information, see the z/VM: Directory Maintenance Facility Function Level 410 Command Reference.
-PW_NOTICE_PRT_CLASS= One letter from A to Z or NONE This identifies the spool file print class to be used for printed password warning and expiration notices.
-A value of NONE indicates that password notices will not be printed.
-39 PW_NOTICE_RDR_CLASS= One letter from A to Z or NONE This identifies the spool file reader class to be used for password warning and expiration notices sent to a user's reader.
-A value of NONE indicates that password notices will not be sent.
-39
+PW_MIN_LENGTH= 3 This value is used by the IBM-supplied exits for PASSWORD_SYNTAX_CHECKING_USER_EXIT and PASSWORD_SYNTAX_CHECKING_EXIT.
+If your installation has modified these exits, or is not using them, then you may delete this value.
+N/A For more information, see the z/VM: Directory Maintenance Facility Tailoring and Administration Guide.